-It’s tempting to connect with co-workers and staff online, but one impulsive Facebook post or tweet can strain work relationships and even jeopardize your job.
-Once a post or comment gets out, it’s searchable and visible for a long time.
-So, don’t think you’re safe because you’ve recently set your posts to private.
-Follow basic etiquette rules and limit work connections to keep your social media presence from getting in the way of your employment.
+In today’s digital age, it’s easy to connect with co-workers and staff online.
+However, it’s essential to remember that what you post on social media can have serious consequences for your work relationships and even your job.
+Once something is out there, it’s searchable and visible for a long time, so it’s crucial to follow basic etiquette rules and limit work connections to keep your social media presence from interfering with your employment.

 Social Media Usage in the Workplace

-Whether you’re bringing in six figures, running a popular restaurant or just starting out in your career, your social media presence reflects who you are as a person, employee and employer.
-Co-workers and customers use social media to form first and lasting impressions about everyone they meet.
-Poor behavior on Facebook, Twitter, LinkedIn or other platforms can hurt your work relationships and even make you not suitable for hiring.
+No matter your position or industry, your social media presence reflects who you are as a person and as a professional.
+Co-workers and customers often form their first and lasting impressions of you based on your online presence.
+Therefore, engaging in poor behavior on platforms such as Facebook, Twitter, LinkedIn, or others can damage your work relationships and make you less desirable for hiring.

-Think twice before sharing.
-Before hitting the post or tweet button, take a second to consider how others will interpret your words.
-Are you being offensive, unprofessional, self-centered or crass?
-If it’s even a possibility, delete the tweet or reword your post.
-Things to avoid include talking about money problems, detailing your romantic life, venting about emotional troubles, arguing about politics and complaining about work.
+- Think twice before sharing: Before you hit the post or tweet button, take a moment to consider how others may interpret your words.
+Is there a chance that your post could be offensive, unprofessional, self-centered, or crass?
+If so, it’s best to either delete the tweet or reword your post.
+Avoid discussing money problems, revealing details about your romantic life, venting about emotional troubles, arguing about politics, or complaining about work.

 - Don’t post during work hours: Using social media during work hours can raise questions from your employers about your dedication to your job.
 Additionally, it can distract you from your work responsibilities and negatively impact your job performance.
 If you want to scroll through social media during your lunch break, that’s fine, but avoid accessing your accounts when you should be focusing on work.